There are two budget-related questions from the public that I hear quite often:

-The simple answer to that question is that the County does live within it’s means.
+The simple answer to that question is that the County does live within its means.
 The County fiscal year runs from July 1st – June 30th and the starting point for creating the budget is anticipated revenue.
-The previous years budget, mandated services/services, and desired services/service levels are then taken as additional inputs to the process.
+The previous year’s budget, mandated services/services, and desired services/service levels are then taken as additional inputs to the process.
 Early in the process, the various departments submit a request that includes spending levels they believe are important to meet the mandated and desired service levels for their area are responsibility.
 It’s almost always the case that anticipated revenue doesn’t align with mandated and desired service levels and so cuts to the proposal are made as needed to ensure that the budget remains balanced.
 Non-general fund revenue is used and prioritized above general fund (discretionary) revenue where possible.
 As with a typical household budget, costs usually increase on an annual basis, often in areas that are outside the control of the County.
-These inflationary cost increases, in addition to new laws and requirements passed down from the State and Federal governments, often drive the need for larger annual budgets in many departments.
-Sometimes revenue increases, both general fund and non-general fund, cover those cost increases and sometimes they do not.
+These inflationary cost increases, in addition to new laws and requirements, passed down by the State and Federal governments, often drive the need for larger annual budgets in many departments.
+Sometimes revenue increases, both general fund, and non-general fund, cover those cost increases, and sometimes they do not.
 If they do not, cuts are made to ensure the budget is balanced.
 Mandated services and service levels are prioritized over desired services and service levels, taking board priorities and the revenue source (general fund vs non-general fund) into account.

 Deep Dive into the Budget Timeline

 The annual budget process is an ongoing process that starts in the fall after the final budget for the current fiscal year is approved by the Board of Supervisors.
-However, we are going to consider the budget process timeline from the boards perspective, so we’ll begin in June.
+However, we are going to consider the budget process timeline from the board’s perspective, so we’ll begin in June.

-- Draft Budget Presentation: After months of work, staff brings the draft budget and an associated presentation to the Board of Supervisors in June each year.
+- Draft Budget Presentation: After months of work, County staff brings the draft budget and an associated presentation to the Board of Supervisors in June each year.
 Legally, the board must approve this draft budget prior to the start of the fiscal year (July 1st).
 The public has an opportunity to comment on the budget, and supervisors have an opportunity to propose changes they would like to see in the final budget.
 [Note: It’s important that any changes the board wants to see in the final budget must keep it in balance, so in addition to recommending where we want to see additional spending, we must also give direction to staff on what areas should be considered for equivalent reductions.]

 - Budget Workshop: Around August each year, two consecutive days are set aside for a public board workshop.
 During this time, all departments come before the board of supervisors and give a 30-60 minute presentation on their accomplishments of the prior fiscal year and plans for the next fiscal year.
-In addition, they have an opportunity to make a case to the board why the need more funding than was allocated to them in the draft budget.
+In addition, they have an opportunity to make a case to the board why they need more funding than was allocated to them in the draft budget.
 Like with the draft budget presentation, the board has the opportunity to provide direction on changes we would like to see in the final budget.
 The budget workshop schedule is agendized and lists the specific day and time that various departments will present.
 The public is encouraged to attend and view the presentations.

 - Final Budget: Around September of each year, after the books for the prior fiscal year are closed, the board is presented with a final budget to approve for the current fiscal year (July-June).
 This occurs at a regular board meeting.